 4. Begin with the end in mind I: work out what the adult will be like and work backwards.

 The adult brain matures between the age of 20 and 30.
 School is a major part in a process that last longer than the school days themselves.
-A school should have two targets – remembering that it is preparing the adult and utterly forgetting that in order to focus on letting children be children.
+A school should have two targets – remembering that it is preparing the adult and utterly forgetting that and focusing on letting children be children.

 5. Begin with the end in mind II: describe your school in 100 years time